 SAS: Who Dares Wins 2020 - Your Questions Answered

 The fifth Series of SAS: Who Dares Wins aired on Sunday 05 January 2020 on Channel 4.
 Episode one brought together contestants from various backgrounds including a former convict, a drag queen and an ex-Olympian.
 Feeding back information to Ant Middleton and his trusty team was Jay Morton (a mole) who spent ten years in the SAS before leaving his post last year.
-Jay will join Jason Fox, Mark Billingham and Matthew Ollerton as a course consultant in the Directing Staff (DS) after six days feeding the team with insider information on the new recruits if he can keep his cover.
+Jay will join Jason Fox, Mark Billingham and Ollie Ollerton as a course consultant in the Directing Staff (DS) after six days feeding the team with insider information on the new recruits if he can keep his cover.

 25 men and women embarked on the first set of gruelling tasks led by ex-special forces agent, Ant Middleton.
 To kick things off, recruits were required to jump from moving speedboat into the freezing Atlantic ocean before swimming to a remote Scottish island.
 There was no time to rest as they arrived either, as the hopefuls stripped down to their underwear to make the 5KM commute to the place they will call base.
 With no home comforts and a lack of food, recruits had nowhere to hide, and episode one promptly brought our three first dropouts.